 - 2.44 The growing authoritarian trends are reflected in the serious encroachments on democratic rights and attacks on civil liberties.
 There are more and more curbs on the right to protest, hold demonstrations and public meetings being imposed by various state governments.
 The judiciary is also being utilised to place such restrictions. - 2.45 State repression is being exercised through draconian laws.
 The Armed Forces Special Powers Act (AFSPA) enforced in Jammu & Kashmir and Manipur has led to killings of civilians with impunity by the armed forces.
 The State machinery is also utilizing the Unlawful Activities Prevention Act (UAPA) to target Muslim youth in the name of fighting terrorism.
 In the last three years, innumerable examples are there of Muslim youth incarcerated for long periods being acquitted of all charges by the courts.
-The sedition clauses in the

-Indian Penal Code are being used indiscriminately against popular movements and against those who are fighting government policies.
-Section 66A of the IT Act was used to suppress dissenting views on the internet and social media, till it was struck down recently by the Supreme Court as unconstitutional.
+The stiff clauses in the Indian Penal Code are being used indiscriminately against popular movements and against those who are fighting government policies.
+Section 66A of the IT Act is used to suppress dissenting views on the internet and the social media.
 Increasingly, the police is used to serve the interests of the ruling party and there is a nexus of the police, ruling politicians and mafia gangs in certain places.
-A dangerous feature which is emerging is the use of the police for carrying out the illegal diktats of the Hindutva forces targeting the minorities in BJP ruled states.

-2.46 All these underline the importance of mobilizing all democratic forces and citizens groups for the defence of democratic rights and civil liberties.
+A dangerous feature which is emerging is the use of the police for carrying out the illegal diktats of the Hindutva forces targeting the minorities in BJP ruled states. - 2.46 All these underline the importance of mobilizing all democratic forces and citizens groups for the defence of democratic rights and civil liberties.